 Our Visual Arts program encourages creativity.
 The program provides for each age and stage, building skills and knowledge as the students journey through the school and through different art experiences.
 Boasting a well-resourced room including a kiln, the program supports the themes explored in class and in other areas of the school.
 For example, when the focus was on ‘Community” in Year Six, students created mosaics that were part of a Dementia Garden at a local community aged care facility.
 With the Rio Olympics, students created a Rio style float and mardi gras costumes in Art to support the special PE day.
 Visiting craftspeople and artists heighten the students’ appreciation and understanding of art techniques and styles.
 Visits to Galleries further enhance their learning.
 All areas of the art curriculum are covered and every tool is used from the pencil to the iPad to keep students in tune with current and classic creative skills.

 Physical education lessons are taught weekly and from Foundation to Year Six, students participate in additional sport sessions run in their Year levels.
 The program is carefully planned to develop the students’ skills as they develop physically and to lead the students through fundamental movement skills to more complex game situations.
 A whole school athletics day, cross country day and swimming program feature across the year and students can strive to be part of district teams representing the school against other schools.
 Fair play and sportsmanship are key messages delivered during physical education sessions.
-Visiting clinics are organized and offered at every level, from tennis to basketball, cricket and gymnastics.
-The school hall is a full sized basketball court and a multi purpose netball and tennis court has been added this year to expand game playing opportunities.
+Visiting clinics are organised and offered at every level.
+The school hall is a full-sized basketball court and we also have a multi-purpose netball and tennis court.